7 Best Places to Live in Spain for Expats

 - Weather: Malaga is famous for its ever-lasting sunshine and warm climate.
 It’s a dream for professionals, retirees, and families who dread the cold.

 - Neighborhoods: Malaga accommodates the housing needs of all expats spectacularly.
 Go for Cerrado de Calderon or Limonar if you prefer a quiet, suburban area.
-If you have kids, La Malagueta is a favorite for its great schools, and proximity towards various amenities.
+If you have kids, La Malagueta is a favorite for its great schools and proximity to various amenities.

 - Cost of living: Pensioners will be pleased to learn that living in Malaga is a lot cheaper than in cosmopolitans like Barcelona and Madrid.
 In addition, the standards of living remain high, which makes Malaga an attractive retirement location.